The Way of Being | A Journey—Topic Essay: Templates for Realization

 5. Physical activity… exercise and exploration of the worlds of nature and culture for experience and inspiration.

-Experience traditions for learning and impact on identity.
+For culture: experience traditions for learning and impact on identity.

-6. Evening rest, renewal, review, realization, network, community, tasks, preparation and dedication for the next day and the future, sleep early.
+6. Evening rest, renewal, review, realization, network, community, tasks, preparation and dedication for the next day and the future, sleep early